What is jelqing and does it actually increase your penis size?

 The average flaccid human penis is just a bit longer than nine centimetres; 95% of men have flaccid penis lengths ranging from six to 12-and-a-half centimetres.
 Most men (two-thirds to three-quarters) think their penises are of average size, but only about half are content with their penis size and half would like a larger penis (almost no one wants a smaller penis).

-Counselling can help the majority of men understand their penis is normal and discourage further treatment.
+Counselling can help the majority of men understand that their penis is normal and discourage further treatment.

 Anxiety about the size of your penis could be a symptom of an underlying issue like body dysmorphic disorder.
 Body dysmorphic disorder (BDD) is a debilitating preoccupation with a perceived defect in your physical appearance, which may be non-existent or so minor it’s unnoticeable by others.